The Best French Eyewear Brands

 The world of eyewear is big and international.
 So beyond the best French eyewear brands, FAVR lists eyewear from all across the globe.
 That makes sense, because certain countries enjoy a reputation for perfecting specific manufacturing techniques and materials.

 For instance, Japanese brands are famous for delicate titanium frames while Italy produces some of the world’s most refined acetate.
 Germany boasts a tradition for optical craftsmanship and small-batch manufacturing, including pioneering eyewear designs crafted from horn and wood.
 The United States is home to metropolitan eyewear styles – particularly from New York City.
 America also presents quintessential, laid-back California vibes in timeless panto style frames.
+Or check out the world of 3D Printed Eyeglasses – that’s a whole different world.

 So whatever floats your boat, rest assured you can find the right eyewear here on FAVR.
 For starters, here are some of our blog articles showcasing eyewear from different parts of the globe: